 1275 S. State StreetDover, Delaware 19901

-Type 1 diabetes (also called insulin-dependent diabetes) is an autoimmune disease in which the body's immune system attacks the cells that produce insulin, resulting in no, or a low amount of, insulin.
-Type 1 diabetes usually occurs at a younger age, with onset often before the age of 30.
-Treatment for type 1 diabetes includes daily multiple injections of insulin or the use of an insulin pump.
+Type 1 diabetes is an autoimmune disease in which the body's immune system attacks the cells that make insulin.
+This results in no or very little insulin.
+Type 1 diabetes is also called insulin-dependent diabetes.
+It usually occurs at a younger age.
+It often starts before age 30.
+Treatment for type 1 diabetes includes getting daily multiple injections of insulin or using an insulin pump.

-Type 2 diabetes is typically a result of the body's inability to make enough insulin for the degree of insulin resistance (inability of the body to properly use insulin).
+Type 2 diabetes typically means the body cannot make enough insulin for the amount of insulin resistance.
+Insulin resistance means the body cannot use insulin the way it should.
 Treatment often begins with an exercise program and a healthy diet to help lower the blood sugar levels.
-However, if this treatment plan is ineffective, medication may be necessary.
-Medications for diabetes may be given in pill or injectable forms.
+But if this treatment plan doesn't work, you may need medicine.
+Medicines for diabetes may be pills or injections.

-Insulin is a hormone produced by the pancreas that helps lower the blood sugar by moving sugar from the bloodstream into the cells of the body.
-Once inside the cells, blood sugar becomes the essential source of energy for the body.
+Insulin is a hormone made by the pancreas.
+It helps lower the blood sugar by moving sugar from the bloodstream into the cells of the body.
+Once inside the cells, blood sugar becomes the main source of energy for the body.

 How quickly the insulin starts to work after it is injected

-The period of time when the insulin is most effective in lowering blood sugar levels
+The period of time when the insulin helps most to lower blood sugar levels

-How long the insulin remains working in the body
+How long the insulin keeps working in the body

-Insulin may act differently when administered to different individuals, so the times of onset, peak time, and duration may vary.
-The four types of insulin include:
+Insulin may act differently when given to different people, so the times of onset, peak time, and duration may vary.
+The 4 types of insulin are: